justicephysics/humanos2.0/physical-ai-prometheus.md

 - **Imagination:** Hyper‑Imagination Mode—selecting a design space, generating wild possibilities, detecting promising signals.
 - **Thinking:** The intermediary—testing each candidate against known physics, materials constraints, and manufacturing feasibility.
-- **Knowledge:** The validated blueprint, ready for fabrication and open‑source publication on the Virtual Nalanda.
+- **Knowledge:** The validated blueprint, ready for fabrication and open‑source publication on the Justice Physics Nalanda.

 Prometheus has the ambition.
 We have the specification.